 Sprains, Dislocations, And Strains

 The musculoskeletal system can easily be damaged due to a collision or accident.
-Fortunately, such victim injuries are typically short term and the victim usually makes a full recovery.
+Fortunately, bicycle accidents victims are typically short term and the victim usually makes a full recovery.

 Internal Organ Injuries